AidanMcConachie/chillteam7-game-catalog/README.md

 2) Open up command prompt and ensure java and maven are installed by running: `java & maven`
 4) Run the program: `mvn compile exec:java -Dexec.mainClass="Main"`
 ---
+# CatalogueUI Iteration 2 Chill Team 7 StateChart Diagram
+insert img soon
+ <br> Here is our StateChart diagram for catalogueUI as of iteration 1.

 # UML Iteration 1 Chill Team 7 Diagram
 ![UMLChillTeam7 (1)](https://github.com/user-attachments/assets/aa7a0af4-79ad-4de0-8e94-296c68bec234)
  <br> Here is our UML diagram based on our requirements from our phase 1 planning and finalizations.